SMattevi/ASTRA_bulk_pipeline/README.md

 ## Input files needed

 As input are needed the gzipped fastq file of *one* sample.
-It is possible to use either RNA-seq and/or ATAC-seq and eventual WES fastq files.
+It is possible to use either RNA-seq and/or ATAC-seq and eventual WES fastq files and/or additional known SNPs (vcf file format).

 ## Reference files preparation